BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-advanced/asynchronous_nodes.md

     void halt() override
     {
-      // No one can invoke this method, because I freezed the tree.
+      // No one can invoke this method, because I froze the tree.
       // Even if this method COULD be executed, there is no way I can
       // interrupt std::this_thread::sleep_for()
     }